 Dan is not only a talented artist but a skilled youth worker.
 He brings a quirky, creative style to his art classes with the students that lend to a warm and inviting environment.
 He is approachable and gentle and I have witnessed him successfully engage with students previously resistant to the idea of art-based activities.
 Dan's art classes have been a wonderful complement to our alternate program.
 Jenn Sather, Urban Native Youth Association, Aries Alternative Secondary School

-In 2018/'19, Cedar Walk students produced a 5x9' banner - our second annual banner project.
-This one would be done in "Street-Art" style.
-I based this program on a graduated series of approachable, achievable challenges, which I matched with encouragement and validation.
-Students began by 'drawing' a 3-5 letter word of their choosing, with direction to, "just play with the shapes of the letters".
-Students then decided on a word for the banner's centrepiece: 'C-E-D-A-R'.
-The most engaged students each additionally designed one of these letters.
-Taking guidance, I structured and traced the centrepiece onto the canvas.
-Finally everyone began adding to it, using our various 'street-art' mediums.
-Through curiosity and persistence, some students discovered a remarkable visual creativity behind their inexperience or perceived inability.
-More confident students I assigned to leadership roles.
-They excitedly took on greater responsibilities while encouraging others.
-Youth were further able to verbalize their personal discoveries, expressing confidence in themselves.
-The program also included an educational component, wherein we studied the forms, culture and history of 'street-art'.
-This included watching and discussing a celebrated documentary on grafitti's origins; and a slide show of artworks by male and female graffiti artists.
-The finished piece shows a silhouetted raven atop a cedar treeline, backdropped by a four-colour sunset gradation.
+This program builds on a graduated series of approachable, achievable challenges.
+Students 'draw' a 3-5 letter word of their choosing, with direction to, "just play with the shapes of the letters".
+Students then select a word for their banner's centrepiece.
+Directed by the students, I structure and trace their centrepiece word onto a 5' x 9' canvas.
+Everyone adds to it, street-art' style.
+Through curiosity and persistence, students develop or discover their own visual creativity.
+I challenge everyone to further explore their interests.
+Students expressing being 'not good at art' find abilities in unexpected places.
+More confident students I assign to leadership roles so they can encourage others.
+Youth learn to verbalize their personal discoveries, expressing confidence in themselves.
+We study the forms, culture and history of 'street-art'.
+This includes discussing a celebrated documentary on grafitti's origins; and a slide show of artworks by male and female graffiti artists.
+In 2018/19 Cedar Walk students produced a banner, "CEDAR".
+A silhouetted raven atop a cedar tree-line, is backdropped by a four-colour sunset gradation.
 'CEDAR' fills the lower third of the canvas in expressive shapes.
-A Nisga'a youth's, 'eagle head with pearl', design integrates with the 'R'.
-And students' original monikers, along with more collaborations and spontaneous contributions fill the remaining space.
+A Nisga'a youth's, 'Eagle Head with Pearl', design integrates with the 'R'.
+Monikers, collaborations and spontaneous contributions fill the remaining space.